CDS3005 Counselling Theory and Practice 3

 Counselling practitioners operate within professional, ethical, and legal frameworks.
 They are required to maintain a range of practices to maintain professional competency, integrity, and personal resilience.
 This course prepares the counsellor to operate professionally within the values of the profession and will provide skills and knowledge to support ongoing professional development.

-The student will understand the current place of counselling as a profession within the Australian context, will develop will learn the functions and roles of receiving and providing clinical supervision, develop strategies for maintaining counselling effectiveness and personal resilience, and develop advanced awareness of ethical and legal guidelines and decision making processes relevant to the counselling and supervisory roles.
+The student will understand the current place of counselling as a profession within the Australian context, will learn the functions and roles of receiving and providing clinical supervision, develop strategies for maintaining counselling effectiveness and personal resilience, and develop advanced awareness of ethical and legal guidelines and decision making processes relevant to the counselling and supervisory roles.

 IMPORTANT NOTE #: Students studying this in external mode may have important residential school attendance requirements.
 Please see section 'Other requirements' for more information.